tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Enable Auto Return
 ------------------

-The *Auto Return* feature automatically redirects your customers to Odoo once the payment is processed.
+The *Auto Return* feature automatically redirects your customers to CoquiAPPs once the payment is processed.

 From the *Website payments* settings page, go to :menuselection:`Website preferences --> Update --> Auto return for website payments` and select **On**.
-Enter the address of your Odoo database (e.g., `https://yourcompany.odoo.com`) in the **Return URL** field.
+Enter the address of your CoquiAPPs database (e.g., `https://yourcompany.CoquiAPPs.com`) in the **Return URL** field.

 .. note::
    Any URL will do the job.
-Odoo only needs the setting to be enabled since it uses another URL.
+CoquiAPPs only needs the setting to be enabled since it uses another URL.

 .. _paypal/enable-pdt: